ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 2. In the <wintitle>Cloud connections</wintitle> page, click **Create connection**.

 3. Specify a connection name and select a connection speed.
-Default connection speed is 5 Gbps.
+Maximum connection speed is 5 Gbps.
+If required, 10 Gbps Direct Link can be requested by opening a service ticket.
+For more information on Direct Link, see [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).

 4. If you need access to other data centers outside your Power Systems Virtual Server region, toggle the **Global routing** switch to the on position.
    For example, you might use global routing to share workloads between dispersed IBM Cloud resources, such Dallas to Tokyo, or Dallas to Frankfurt.